github/codeql/docs/language/codeql-cli/using-the-codeql-cli/analyzing-databases-with-the-codeql-cli.rst

    <upgrading-codeql-databases>`."

-For full details of all the options you can use when analyzing databases, see the :doc:`database analyze reference documentation <../commands/database-analyze>`.
+For full details of all the options you can use when analyzing databases, see the :doc:`database analyze reference documentation <codeql-cli-manual:database-analyze>`.

 .. _database-analyze-examples: